webdingens/penalty-box-math/Readme.md

   - optimize layout to fit onto mobile screens
     - maybe style the enter button differently for feedback, add status message below "Enter"
     - fit numblock into lower part responsively
+  - test on real phone whether the keys work or not
+  - add "active" state to keys, some visual response (maybe auditory?)

 ## Variations